jaenib/setseeker/README.md

 # setshazzer

-Takes DJ sets and returns track IDs, possible future function fetching the tracks.
+fileshazzer.py - Takes DJ sets (or any MP3) splitting them into shazamable segments.
+Returns a list of timestamped track IDs in plain text.

+slsk_dl.py - Seeks and downloads the tracks on soulseek using slsk-batchdl command line tool.